 A. Although Paul was a very mature Christian leader, he did not become complacent or distracted because he knew he wasn’t fully matured yet.

-C. The forth step to spiritual maturity is to persevere to grow in Christ without becoming spiritually complacent or get distracted by the affairs of this life.
+C. The fourth step to spiritual maturity is to persevere to grow in Christ without becoming spiritually complacent or getting distracted by the affairs of this life.

 5. Imitate the godly